tgc-bot/FourAcesContracts/Membership.md

 25. A player may bet once all players have paid the buy-in, have all their cards, and the first 3 cards are placed down.
-A player may call a previous player’s bet, and match it with their own chips, as long as there are less than five cards on the table.
+A player may call a previous player’s bet, and match it with their own chips, if there are less than five cards on the table.
 A player may raise another player’s bet, matching it and then betting higher than the previous bet.
 A player may also check, but only where there is no previous bet – this means that they do not raise.

 26. A player is never unable to bet – if they do not have the required amount to match a previous bet, they may decide to go all in and the